mlpack/mlpack/doc/quickstart/r.md

 Building the R bindings from scratch is a little more in-depth, though.
 For information on that, follow the instructions in the [installation guide](../user/install.md#compile-bindings-manually).
-Note that the mlpack R binding turn off support for the STB, DR_LIBS, and HTTPLIB libraries which may be of lesser interst to R users.
-If desired, support at the C++ level can be enabled by setting per-library `#define` statements.
+Note that by default, mlpack's R bindings disable support for the STB, dr_libs, and httplib libraries, as they are not used in any of the R bindings.
+If desired, support at the C++ level can be enabled by setting per-library `#define` statements; see `inst/include/mlpack.h` in the generated package.

 ## Simple mlpack quickstart example